What kinds of things can be helped with acupuncture?

 In this calm state, a great deal of healing takes place naturally, during the resting period of an acupuncture session.

-No two treatments are the same, because each person is unique, and every circumstance is unique in time.
+No two treatments are the same, because each person is unique, and every circumstance in time is unique.

 What are "other modalities" in Chinese medicine?